-ESG rating for funds:
+ESG rating for investment funds:

-MSCI assigns an ESG rating for a fund including an ETF based on the weighted average of the individual ESG scores of the assets held in the fund - according to the fund's most recently published holdings.
-This excludes positions of cash and cash equivalents and certain derivatives.
-The ESG rating of the fund may change either due to changes in the ESG ratings of the securities held in the fund or due to a change in the composition of the analysed fund.
-MSCI will assign ESG ratings to funds if a certain coverage ratio of a fund's holdings has been rated by MSCI for ESG purposes.
+MSCI assigns an ESG rating for an investment fund including an exchange traded fund based on the weighted average of the individual ESG scores of the financial instruments held in the investment fund - according to the investment fund's most recently published holdings.
+This excludes positions of deposits with credit institutions, cash equivalents and derivatives.
+The ESG rating of the investment fund may change either due to changes in the ESG ratings of the financial instruments held in the investment fund or due to a change in the composition of the analysed investment fund.
+MSCI will assign ESG ratings to investment funds if a certain coverage ratio of an investment fund's holdings has been rated by MSCI for ESG purposes.

-ESG Rating for companies:
+• ESG Rating for companies:

-MSCI assigns an ESG rating for companies by assessing the ESG performance of a company independently of its financial success on the basis of various ESG criteria.
+MSCI assigns an ESG rating for companies by assessing the ESG performance of a company relative to its peers independently of its financial success on the basis of various ESG criteria.
 These ESG criteria relate to the following topics, among others: